mercury-telemetry/mercury-telemetry/README.md

 # First time repo setup
 1. From the root of the repo, run `scripts/setup.sh`.
 Activate your virtualenv first.
 2. To run the server, run `python manage.py runserver`.
 You should now be able to view the site at http://127.0.0.1:8000/
-3. To setup SymmetricsDs on your machine, click [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/blob/master/symmetricds/README.md)
+3. To setup SymmetricsDs on your machine, click [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/blob/master/symmetricds/README.md) In case you are on windows, please also refer to the wiki on the topic by going [here.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/wiki/Setting-up-SymmetricDS-on-Windows) Windows support is still not streamlined but this should be enough to get you started.
+In case you want to help us make this better please refer below as to how you can contribute to the project.

 # HOWTO Contribute to this repo